 Our next event is a Summer Fair on 6th August; come and join us if you can!
-Running from 11am – 4pm, there will be stalls, activities and live music from Greasby Ukes – a good day out for al the family in pleasant surroundings.
+Running from 11am – 4pm, there will be stalls, activities and live music from Greasby Ukes and Wallasey Folk Club – a good day out for all the family in pleasant surroundings.

-Looking ahead to 27th August, the urban farm will host a Fun Day too; more on that soon!
+Looking ahead to 27th August, the urban farm will host a Cheshire Freemasons Family Fun Day and teddy bears picnic; more on that soon!